Video games in Greece

 Greece represents a small fraction of the global video games market, ranking 50th in a list of 100 countries in the consumption of digital products.
 The country has long overlooked the prospect of sustaining a video games industry (and has even in the past attempted to ban all electronic games in public places through the controversial law 3037/2002), instead placing focus on retail sales of video games.
 In light of recent actions to encourage production and distribution of digital games, the country's emerging, but still largely fragmented games industry currently consists of over 25 active video game developer studios and several individual creators.

 Greek video games market

 With a population of close to 11 million, Greece is a small market for video games.
 The Greek mainstream video games market yielded revenues of $112 million in 2017, while projections place the video game console market segment in Greece to amount to US$89m in 2020 (ranking 83rd in the world).
 The mobile gaming audience in Greece is similarly small, amounting to approximately 1.1 million active users, who represent 41% of internet users in the country.
 Mobile gaming is forecast to bring in close to US$40 million in revenue in 2020.

 Distribution

 CD Media, based in Athens, is the leading distributor in interactive entertainment software in South East Europe, as well as the local regional distribution representative of Nintendo of Europe for both Greece and the Balkans as of 2016.

+Media

+Greek-language online media have also covered video games, industry developments, and the local market in Greece, including Greek Video Games.